-Q: Why won’t the Church provide members with transparency of finance and operations?
+Q: Why won’t the Church provide members with transparency of its finance and operations?

-Q: Why are charitable operations so small in relation to the Church’s massive income and net worth?
+Q: Why does the Church’s charitable operations appear to be so small in relation to the Church’s massive income and net worth?

-Q: Why does the Church count individual members’ charitable hours – cleaning city parks, etc. – in their calculations?
+Q: Why does the Church count individual members’ charitable hours – cleaning city parks, volunteer hours, etc. – in their corporate entity calculations?